 This problem comes when personal objectives are not written to support team and company goals and vice versa.
 Management should be communicating with team leads the role they play in the bigger picture, and employees should understand how their activities help achieve team goals as well.
 Make sure to have a meeting when OKRs are created so you can move everyone in a unified direction.

 OKRs take some time to implement and you can expect a few bumps along the road.
-That being said, using an online tool like Weekdone can make starting the process all the more easier.
+That being said, using an online OKR software like Weekdone can make starting the process all the more easier.
 Training yourself in the proper methodology to set OKRs will increase your chance of being successful with them.